2010 AFC Cup

-The 2010 AFC Cup was the seventh edition of the AFC Cup, playing between clubs from nations who are members of the Asian Football Confederation.
+The 2010 AFC Cup was the seventh edition of the AFC Cup, a competition among clubs from member nations of the Asian Football Confederation.

 With the Asian Football Confederation currently reviewing the format of the AFC Champions League between 2009 and 2010 season, significant changes were made in the way the competition is run, the teams that will qualify for the AFC Cup is also expected to be from different countries compared to the previous editions.

 Qualification

 The preliminary qualification scheme for the AFC 2010 was released in 2008.
 A total of 33 clubs were due to participate in the 2010 AFC Cup (eventually reduced to 31).